Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V
 - **Duration**: 1 hour
-Until the spell ends, when you make a CHAa check, you can replace the number you roll with a 15.
+Until the spell ends, when you make a CHA  check, you can replace the number you roll with a 15.
 Additionally, no matter what you say, magic that would determine if you are telling the truth indicates that you are being truthful.
 - **Classes**: Bard, Warlock
 *(Source: PHB'24, page 279)*